The Best Viewpoints in Paris and their Views

 It is a place that has an impressive window overlooking the city.
 There is also a small bar where they serve champagne ... and it is a typical place for proposals.
 If you stay there for a while in high season, you will surely return home with a love story in addition to the views.

-- Where is it located?
-It is located on the Champ de Mars.
-It is very easy to reach the Eiffel Tower, because it is easily visible from the surrounding area.
-It is also very well connected to public transport services in Paris.
+- Where is it: It is located on the Champ de Mars.
+It is very easy to get to the Eiffel Tower, because it is easily visible from the surrounding area.
+It is also very well connected with public transport services in Paris.

 - Opening hours: Every day from 09:30 to 22:45.

 - Price: The elevator to the second floor costs about 17€.
-You can also take the stairs, then the entrance costs about 10€.
+You can also take the stairs, then the entrance fee is about 10€.

-- Do I have to make a reservation?
-You can make a reservation online (I recommend it to avoid queues and not waste time on your trip) or go to the ticket office.
-I recommend you to book your ticket with a guide to enjoy the full experience.
+- Reservations: You can make a reservation online (I recommend it to avoid queues and not waste time on your trip) or go to the ticket office.
+I recommend that you book your ticket with a guide to enjoy the full experience.

 2 Viewpoint of the Quai du Branly museum